Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Offering of undertakings, etc.)

-(3)When the investigation referred to in paragraph (5) of Article 8 of the Act has been completed after the undertaking offered by the exporter of goods subject to the investigation pursuant to the provisions of paragraph (7) of that Article was accepted under the first sentence of paragraph (8) of that Article, if the Government finds that the facts provided for in paragraph (5) of that Article exist with respect to imports of the goods, the undertaking so accepted does not cease to be effective, whereas if the Government finds that such facts do not exist, then the undertaking ceases to be effective; provided, however, that the undertaking does not cease to be effective if the findings that such facts do not exist have been made due in large part to the existence of the undertaking.
+(3)When the investigation referred to in paragraph (5) of Article 8 of the Act has been completed after the undertaking offered by the exporter of goods subject to the investigation pursuant to the provisions of paragraph (7) of that Article was accepted under the first sentence of paragraph (8) of that Article, if the Government finds that the facts provided for in paragraph (5) of that Article exist with respect to imports of the goods, the undertaking so accepted does not cease to be effective, whereas if the Government finds that such facts do not exist, then the undertaking ceases to be effective; provided, however, that the undertaking does not cease to be effective if the finding that such facts do not exist have been made mainly due to the existence of the undertaking.

 (Disclosure of essential facts before making final decision)